 The "high accuracy ellipsoid point with uncertainty ellipse" is characterised by the co-ordinates of an ellipsoid point (the origin), distances r1 and r2 and an angle of orientation A, as described in clause 5.3.
 Compared to the "ellipsoid point with uncertainty ellipse", the "high accuracy ellipsoid point with uncertainty ellipse" provides finer resolution for the co-ordinates, and distances r1 and r2.

+5.3b High Accuracy Ellipsoid point with scalable uncertainty ellipse

+The "high accuracy ellipsoid point with scalable uncertainty ellipse" is characterised by the co-ordinates of an ellipsoid point (the origin), distances r1 and r2 and an angle of orientation A, as described in clause 5.3.
+Compared to the "ellipsoid point with uncertainty ellipse", the "high accuracy ellipsoid point with scalable uncertainty ellipse" provides finer resolution for the co-ordinates, and distances r1 and r2, and additionally provides possibility to choose uncertainty range compared to "high accuracy ellipsoid point with uncertainty ellipse".

 5.4 Polygon